Is Koh Samui Worth Visiting? Pros & Cons

 Where To Stay On Koh Samui

-There are plenty of hotels, resorts, and hostels in Koh Samui to choose from.
-But it would be best to consider which area of Koh Samui you’d prefer to stay in first.
+But before you consider the type of accommodation you’d prefer, it’s best to consider which area of Koh Samui you’d prefer to stay in first.

 Best Areas to Stay in Koh Samui